PeepalFarm/peepalfarm.github.io/markdown/support.md

 [**Our Wishlist.**]( ?p=wishlist "wishlist" ) Equipment and supplies which will last.

-Monetary Donations
+Monetary Support
 ----------
-Your donations will go towards:
+Your money will go towards:

 > * Medicines for animals
 > * Food for animals